 Making the Purchase

 Learn more about what to consider during the car-buying process, including what you’ll want to look for later as part of your car’s regular maintenance.
 It’s safe to say that no matter which features you choose in your new car, you can be sure of getting good value with an auto loan from Navy Federal.
-In addition, you can enjoy a stress-free buying experience on your next new or used car with our Auto Buying Program, which simplifies the auto-buying process for you and features low, established pricing.
+In addition, you can enjoy a stress-free buying experience on your next new or used car with our Car Buying Service, which simplifies the auto-buying process for you and features low, established pricing.
 It’s now even easier than ever to get a great deal!

 Apple, the Apple logo, iPhone and iPad are trademarks of Apple, Inc., registered in the U.S. and other countries.
 Android is a trademark of Google, Inc.